kuanb/kuanb.github.io/_posts/2020-07-07-subdivide-polygon-with-linestring.md

 comments: true
 ---

+#### Update

+Note that the method/solution shown below works with Turf version 5.1.6 and prior.
+Turf v6 has introduced breaking changes that do not allow the below solution to work.
+I will update later if I am able to determine a work-around.

 ## Introduction

 I recently wanted to explore if it was possible to divide a polygon into two parts by slicing it with a line.
 My initial exploration involved triangulating the polygon based on all intersecting points on the polygon exterior with the line string and then re-assembling from there.